straszydlo/straszydlo.github.io/_posts/18-05-2022-a_story_unfolds.md

             traverse_ (tree' (' ':prefix)) contents
           else return ()
 ```
+It does not produce nice branch-looking lines between filenames, relying on indentation instead - but it is close enough.

 Obviously, this code is clumsy - and not just because the utility functions are crude.
 No, this code is just clumsy and inflexible in itself - and what's even worse, it makes one cardinal sin.
 _It mixes the responsibilities._